Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: The HiEve dataset

 \textbf{\textit{Third}}, we adopt the \textit{Crowd Index} defined in Crowdpose~\cite{crowdpose2019} to measure the crowding level of our dataset.
 For a given frame, its Crowd Index(CI) is computed as:

 where $n$ is the total number of persons in this frame. $N_{i}^a$ denotes the number of joints from the $i^{th}$ human instance and $N_i^b$ is the number of joints located in bounding-box of the $i^{th}$ human instance but not belonging to the $i^{th}$ person.
-We evaluate the \textit{Crowd Index} distributions of our HiEve dataset and the widely used pose dataset MSCOCO~\cite{coco} and MPII~\cite{mpii2014}. \autoref{fig:crowdindex} shows that our HiEve dataset pays more attention to crowded scenes while other benchmarks are dominated by uncrowded ones.
-This characteristic allows the state-of-the-art methods on our dataset to cover both simple cases and ignoring crowded ones.
+We evaluate the \textit{Crowd Index} distributions of our HiEve dataset and the pose dataset MSCOCO~\cite{coco}, MPII~\cite{mpii2014}, and CrowdPose~\cite{crowdpose2019}. \autoref{fig:crowdindex} shows that our HiEve dataset pays more attention to crowded scenes while other benchmarks are dominated by uncrowded ones.
+This characteristic enables our HiEve to comprehensively evaluate various pose estimation methods, ranging from simple cases to hard crowded scenes.
+Moreover, we need to clarify that the CrowdPose dataset is carefully selected from three public datasets (MSCOCO, MPII, and AI Challenge) according to the CrowdIndex.
+In this way, it has a near-uniform distribution of CrowdIndex.
+On the contrary, our HiEve dataset is a newly collected large-scale dataset rather than a selected subset of available benchmarks.

-\textbf{\textit{Fourth}}, we analyze the ratio of disconnected human tracks in our dataset. \textit{Disconnected human tracks} are defined as trajectory annotations where the bounding boxes are not available on some frames due to the following reasons: (1) One object temporally moves out of the camera view and moves back sometime later.
+\textbf{\textit{Fourth}}, we analyze the ratio of disconnected human tracks in our dataset. \textit{Disconnected human tracks} are defined as trajectory annotations where the bounding boxes are not available on some frames due to: (1) One object temporally moves out of the camera view and moves back sometime later.
 (2) One object is severely occluded by foreground objects or certain obstacles for a long time so that annotators can not assign an approximate bounding box to it (as exemplified in \autoref{fig:example_disconnect_tracks}).
 It is noticeable that in datasets like PoseTrack~\cite{posetrack2018}, the reappearance of one individual in the scene is considered as the start of a new trajectory instead of the continuation of the original track before disappearing, in this manner these datasets will contain more tracks with shorter endurance (as reflected in \autoref{fig:track_length}).
 In contrast, in HiEve we assign the tracks before and after disappearing with the same ID, so as to encourage algorithms which can properly handle long-term re-identification.
 The numbers of disconnected and continuous tracks in the training set are reported in \autoref{fig:disconnected_tracks}.
 The statistical results show that the proportion of disconnected tracks is non-negligible supporting algorithms which could handle complex cases and crowded scenes.

 \textbf{\textit{Finally}}, the distribution of all action classes in our dataset is shown in \autoref{fig:action_distribution} and could be regarded as a long-tailed sample distribution. \autoref{fig:concurrent} demonstrates the complex events in our dataset have more concurrent events, which means that the complexity and difficulty of identifying behaviors in such scenes will increase.